 Such changes are impractical for many potential contractors and subcontractors, particularly those not historically signatory to collective bargaining agreements ("CBAs").
-Data from the Bureau of Labor Statistics (BLS), derived from the Current Population Survey (CPS), evidence that the vast majority of construction in the U.S. in general, and in New Mexico and Texas in particular, is performed on an open-shop basis.
-According to BLS, only 14.8 percent of workers in the U.S. construction industry were represented by a union in 2015.
-The Union Membership and Coverage Database, which provides estimates of labor data based on CPS statistics, reports that only 7.9 percent of workers employed in construction in New Mexico in 2015 were represented by a union and a mere 2.8 percent in Texas.
+Data from the Bureau of Labor Statistics (BLS), derived from the Current Population Survey (CPS), indicate that the majority of construction in the U.S. in general, and in the Zone 1 - F-35 Flightline Facilities Project area in particular, is performed on an open-shop basis.
+According to the BLS, only 12.8 percent of workers in the construction industry were represented by a union (covered by a CBA) in 2018 and only 13.8 were members of a union.
+While data specific to construction employment in the local project area is not readily available, data covering the closest Metropolitan Statistical Area (MSA) to the Zone 1 - F-35

+Flightline Facilities Project area, the Panama City, FL MSA, show that a mere 1.4 percent workers in private industry were covered by a CBA and a mere 1.4 were union members in 2018.
 (Barry T. Hirsch and David A. Macpherson.
-2016.
+2018.
 Union Membership and Coverage Database from the CPS.
 In Unionstats.com.
-Retrieved January 6, 2017, from http://unionstats.gsu.edu/.)
+Retrieved July 29, 2020, from http://unionstats.gsu.edu/.)

 Another way that government mandates for PLAs can drive up costs and create inefficiencies is related to who negotiated the terms of the PLA and when the PLA must be submitted to the agency.
 With regard to who negotiates the PLA, the Federal Acquisition Regulation implementing Executive Order 13502 ("FAR Rule") allows (but does not require or even encourage) agencies to include in the contract solicitation specific PLA terms and conditions.
 Exercising that option, though, can lead to added costs, particularly when the agency representatives selecting the PLA terms lack sufficient experience and expertise in construction-industry collective bargaining.
-AGC strongly believes that, if a PLA is to be used, its terms and conditions should be negotiated by the employers that will employ workers covered by the agreement and the labor organizations representing workers covered by the agreement, since those are the parties that form the basis for the employer-employee relationship, that have a vested interest in forging a stable employment relationship and ensuring that the project is complete in an economic and efficient manner, that are authorized to enter into such an agreement under the National Labor Relations.
+AGC strongly believes that, if a PLA is to be used, its terms and conditions should be negotiated by the employers that will employ workers covered by the agreement and the labor organizations representing workers covered by the agreement, since those are the parties that form the basis for the employer-employee relationship, that have a vested interest in forging a stable employment relationship and ensuring that the project is complete in an economic and efficient manner, that are authorized to enter into such an agreement under the National Labor Relations Act ("NLRA"), and that typically have the appropriate experience and expertise to conduct such negotiations.
 Under no circumstances should a contracting agency require contractors to adopt a PLA that was unilaterally written by a labor organization or negotiated by the agency or by a contractor (or group of contractors) not employing covered workers on the project.